 As an individual professional, you’re probably going to get the most benefit in the first instance for the first option, having roughly the same number of followers and following.
 Twitter works best as a dialogue, and this won’t happen if you’re doing all the talking, or have no one to talk to!
 This is true even for those tweeting in an official capacity on behalf of their department or research group; although they may have more followers than people they follow, it’s still useful to follow some people, services or institutions so you have other useful information to pass on as well as just promoting your own interests.
 And following people will give you a sense of how it’s done when you send your own tweets.

-How many people you follow is up to you, although perhaps 100 is a good number to aim for (not all today!), to ensure a useful stream of content.
+How many people or organisations you follow is up to you, although perhaps 100 is a good number to aim for (not all today!), to ensure a useful stream of content.
 Think about what sort of information you want access to, and what sorts of tweeters are likely to offer it (see the list below for some suggestions).
 It is an organic process and will take time to build up, and don’t forget that you can always unfollow people if the content they tweet is not useful to you!
 The ‘follow’ button will simply turn to ‘unfollow’, giving you this option.
-There are ways to find out if you’ve been unfollowed, but generally people don’t bother to check!

 So how do you find people to follow?
 When you first sign up to Twitter, it will suggest people for you to follow, or invite you to search for names or keywords, but this can be a bit hit and miss.
 Some people give up at this point, thinking that it’s all pop stars and people tweeting about their breakfast!